What is Brand Equity?

 When a company has a cohesive brand strategy, it creates better communication with customers.
 When the communication is clear, it is likely to attract customers who become loyal customers, thereby increasing brand equity.

 For example, Taco Bell ruled the largest market share for many years until Chipotle was introduced to the market.
 Chipotle was introduced to the market with a high competition on quality and not price.
-Chipotle made a mark by differentiating with competitors by using great branding strategies.
+Chipotle made a mark by differentiating from competitors by using great branding strategies.
 They slowly built brand equity by introducing clever jokes on their soda cups and creating a hip urban atmosphere.

 4. Product Innovation